YuanZi1501040205/cv-homework-1-YuanZi1501040205/README.md

 Common reasons for failure.

-Do not use any 3rd party libraries or functions
+Do not use any 3rd party libraries or functions.
 Do not display images in your final submission.
 Example, cv2.imshow(), cv2.waitkey(), cv2.NamedWindow will make the circle ci fail.